nemuelw/Zamok/README.md

     - Music
     - Videos
     - Pictures
-5. Drop a RANSOM note on the desktop with instructions (README.txt)
+5. Drop a RANSOM note on the Desktop with instructions (README.txt)

-### Warning
+### DISCLAIMER
-This project is for educational purposes only !
+This project is for educational purposes only, and I will not be \
+responsible for anything malicious that you do with it !